 One way to think about this is to understand that rental truck coverage itself technically is not insurance–it’s a waiver.
 By purchasing coverage, the rental truck company agrees not to come after you for any financial damage you do to their truck.
 Ask yourself if you really want to risk entering a costly legal battle with a large company before you think about foregoing coverage.

-Aside from legal battles, you will also be risking damaging your beloved stuff or causing damage to someone else.
+Aside from legal battles, you will also be risking damaging to your beloved stuff or causing damage to someone else.
 It’s not worth it to save a few bucks in the short-term.

 Where Can I Buy Rental Truck Insurance?